krupagaliya/MediMind-AI-Agent/deploy_guide.md

 4. **Google Places API** enabled
 5. **Python 3.9+** installed locally

+> **⚠️ Important:** Experimental models or models not available in Vertex AI can't be supported.
+Make sure to use models which are available in Vertex AI and public release.
+Also keep the version same in local and same with deploy.py.

 ### Required Permissions

 Your Google Cloud account needs these IAM roles: